dahlstromsec/linux-handbook/08-storage-filesystems.md

 ### Purpose

-Displays the size of a directory.
+Displays the total size of a directory.

 ### Syntax